 - 6.1.1 Breckland Council will carry out reviews of assessment decisions as required.

 - 6.1.2 Examples of circumstances that may be reviewed include:

+- a) Multiple need in band

-- a) Emergency housing status
+- b) Emergency housing status

-- b) Moving people up a band or down a band
+- c) Moving people up a band or down a band

-- c) Priority assessments, in complex cases.
+- d) Priority assessments, in complex cases.

-- d) Housing people in different accommodation to designated need size
+- e) Housing people in different accommodation to designated need size

-- e) Low priority decisions
+- f) Low priority decisions

-- f) Direct lets
+- g) Direct lets

-- g) Being restricted from bidding
+- h) Being restricted from bidding